SaintLucifur/cse15l-lab-reports/lab-report-2-week-1.md

 # Welcome to CSE 15L!
-Here's the toturial for you guys\
+Here's the toturial for you guys
-Horizontal rule:

 ---
 ## Installing VScode
+1. Go to the Visual Studio Code website [Clickhere](https://code.visualstudio.com/), and download it for PC or Mac.